moorepants/eng122/content/pages/software.rst

 --------------------

-The JupyterHub server has an automated backup in place should any problems occur, but it is recommended to occasionally back up your own work.
+The JupyterHub server has an automated backup in place should any problems occur, but it is recommended to regularly back up your own work.
 To do so, open a terminal from the JupyterHub interface (go to ``New -> Terminal``).
 From this terminal window, type ``backup-home``.
 This will find all of your files and put them in a zip file called ``backup.zip``, which you should then be able